Accessing software

 etc. locations, before

-moving on the the “system” paths /usr/bin
+moving on the “system” paths /usr/bin

 etc.